Fact Sheet: Center for Space Medicine

 CSM and Space 4 Biomedicine attract the best minds to work collaboratively, adding unique value to the nation’s space program, and translating new discoveries to mitigate health risks for human space exploration and benefiting life on Earth.

 CSM faculty members are thought leaders and distinguished physicians, scientists, and engineers, working at the frontier of health science and technology.
 Faculty members include the CEO of NSBRI, the medical director of the Red Bull Stratos extreme skydiving project, the NSBRI chief scientist, biomedical commercialization experts, and former NASA astronauts and flight surgeons.

 CSM is a recognized leader in exploration medicine and biomedical innovation.
 Together with NSBRI, the center recently established the first-ever Astro-Omics Laboratory, dedicated to precision medicine and 21st century approaches to risk mitigation for human space exploration.

 The Friedkin chair for Research in Sensory System Integration and Space Medicine at Baylor is currently held by the CSM director.
 It is the only endowed chair professorship in space medicine in the world.

 CSM is an academic home to all physician-astronauts and physician-cosmonauts in the world.

 CSM’s Space Medicine Track, developed between 2009 and 2012, is the first-ever, four-year elective program in space medicine for undergraduate medical students.

 M.D. graduates have successfully completed the Space Medicine Track in every year since 2012.

-Over 400 students have enrolled in the Space Medicine Track, including 55% of the 2015 first-year class who took the introductory elective, placing it in the top 1% of all Baylor electives offered.
+Over 400 students have enrolled in the Space Medicine Track, including 55 percent of the 2015 first-year class who took the introductory elective, placing it in the top 1 percent of all Baylor electives offered.

 Baylor attracts exceptional applicants to its M.D. program, and some are drawn to Baylor specifically because of CSM.